Back to top

 Become an Outstanding Counselor

 The highly respected Master of Arts in Counseling program is dedicated to preparing tomorrow's leaders of the counseling profession.
 Students build close relationships with faculty, supervisors, preceptors, therapists and researchers who innovate in scholarship, education and clinical practice.
-Counselors who complete our program are able to apply psychodynamic thinking and evidence-based strategies to diverse client populations, and contribute to advancing the field.
+Counselors who complete our program are able to apply psychodynamic thinking and evidence-based strategies to a variety of client populations, and contribute to advancing the field.

 Why Choose Our Counseling Master's Program